 - Severe – you are unlikely to be able to do very much for yourself, spend much of your time in bed and may depend on a wheelchair.
 You are also likely to have severe problems thinking, remembering or concentrating, and be sensitive to light and noise.

-A treatment plan for CFS aims to relieve the symptoms, which improves your quality of life.
+A treatment plan for CFS aims to relieve your symptoms to improve your quality of life.
 The plan should include:

-- a plan and actions to manage stress
+- a plan for how to manage stress

-- a nutritious diet, with regular meals/snacks to keep up energy
+- a nutritious diet, with regular meals/snacks to keep up your energy

 - supplements if your diet lacks a good balance or if your blood tests indicate deficiencies